• Skip to primary navigation

 Daim chocolate

-And finally, while it pains me a little to put Swedish chocolate on this list when Norwegian milk chocolate is far superior, Daim chocolate is a lot easier to find.
-And okay fine, it’s delicious.
+And finally, while it pains me a little to put Swedish chocolate on this list when Norwegian milk chocolate is far superior, Daim chocolate is also delicious.

 Yes!
 I needed this. also, maybe it’s time to break out that beautiful Moomin mug (but it’s too soon!
 I’m not ready! although I guess winter starts officially in… a week?).